Can’t find a chicken hatchery in Illinois? Well, that will not do!

 Does one of your chicks have a marking on its head?
 Refuse it!

 As you would expect, the marking would mean something.
 Ask the seller what it means.
 If they do not tell you, then that is a red flag.
 Refuse the chick.

 Not always, but these marks usually mean something you do not want.

-It could be that you bought pullets and one of them has a mark.
+It could be that you bought pullets, and one of them has a mark.
 It could mean it is actually a cockerel.
 On the other hand, if you bought straight runs, the marking could mean that the chick is sick.

 It is better to be safe than sorry.

-A little recap!
+Here is a little recap!

 First, we talked about the 7 best chicken hatcheries in Illinois.
 We gave you an idea of what you could expect from each place.
-However, additional research is always ideal, especially with matters like these.
+However, additional research is always ideal, especially in matters like these.